zooperdan/AtlasMaker-for-2D-Dungeon-Crawlers/README.md

 ## Change log

+Version 0.9.2

+>	- Added option on mark atlas layers for rendering from a given side.
+This is useful if you want to be able to walk around the object in-game.
+This only applies to atlas layers of type "OBJECT".
+>	- Moved the Enabled property from atlas to the list of atlases in AtlasMaker window.
+>	- Fixed wonky positions in the included prefabs.
+Now everything is posistioned at the origin (0,0).

 Version 0.9.1

 >	- Added properties for toggle dithering of generated atlas and to set the dither strength.